ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/01_global_stability_analysis/README.md

 # Global Stability Analysis

-This directory contains the global stability analysis workflow for the `04_AlphaFold_CAF` system in the KDM5C benchmarking study.
+This folder contains global stability analyses for the `04_AlphaFold_CAF` system.

-## Purpose
+## Included analyses

-This folder stores analyses used to assess the overall structural stability and conformational behavior of the receptor throughout the MD trajectory.
+- Cα RMSD
+- Cα RMSF
+- radius of gyration
+- protein SASA

-## Contents
+## Folder contents

-- `scripts/` — scripts used for the calculations
+- `scripts/` — GROMACS command scripts used for each analysis
-- `raw_outputs/` — raw analysis outputs and intermediate files
+- `raw_outputs/` — raw `.xvg` files generated directly from GROMACS
 - `processed_tables/` — cleaned summary tables for comparison and plotting
-- `README.md` — folder description

-## Typical analyses

-These analyses may include:

-- backbone or protein RMSD
-- residue-wise RMSF
-- radius of gyration
-- solvent-accessible surface area

-## Note
+## Notes

-This folder contains only the global stability analyses for `04_AlphaFold_CAF`.
-Other analysis categories are organized separately.
+Trajectory files and topology files used for these analyses were prepared during the trajectory preprocessing stage.